Pupillage interviews and offers

 The pupillage interview at Atkin Chambers

-We will aim to interview candidates in February 2020.
 We select all pupils via a two round interview process.
 Generally, around 20-25 applicants will be invited to the first round interview.
 From this six-eight will be selected to attend a second, more lengthy, interview.

 - The second round preparation requirements will be detailed in advance, but generally include a short written submission and the requirement for candidates to present their arguments orally at the interview itself.